basecamp/bc3-api/sections/schedule_entries.md

 * `GET /buckets/1/schedule_entries/2.json` will return the schedule entry with an ID of `2` in the project with an ID of `1`.

-Note: this endpoint redirects to the first individual occurrence of the entry, for **recurring schedule entries**.
+**Note:** this endpoint redirects to the first individual occurrence of the entry, for **recurring schedule entries**.
 It's also possible to access a recurring schedule entry via any of the individual occurrences: `GET /buckets/1/schedule_entries/2/occurrences/20190218.json` will return the occurrence for a recurring schedule entry with an ID of `2`, happening on `2019-02-18`, in the project with an ID of `1`.
 It'll return 404 for invalid occurrences.

-Note:

 ###### Example JSON Response
 <!-- START GET /buckets/1/schedule_entries/2.json -->